python/devguide/documenting.rst

    A reference to a Python Enhancement Proposal.
 This generates appropriate index entries.
 The text "PEP *number*\ " is generated; in the HTML output, this text is a hyperlink to an online copy of the specified PEP.
+Such hyperlinks should not be a substitute for properly documenting the language in the manuals.

 .. describe:: rfc